Braganza Ghats: Tourist attraction

-Its fame is mostly derived from the waterfalls which slide down gracefully in its midst, somewhere in the middle of the ghat with the name Dudhsagar Falls or Sea of Milk.It is one of the most beautiful falls in all of india.
+Its fame is mostly derived from the waterfalls which slide down gracefully in its midst, somewhere in the middle of the ghat with the name Dudhsagar Falls or Sea of Milk.It is one of the most beautiful falls in all of India.
 The speciality of this location is it is only connected by the railroad.
 The panorama offer high waterfall as a backdrop to the trains passing right in front of it.

 Train movement

 The route earlier belonged to the South Central Railway zone of the Indian Railways but after the formation of South Western Railways.
 In 2003 it came under the Hubli division of South Western Railways.

 Tens of thousands of tons of freight move up and down the ghat section.
 The Braganza Ghat Section is one of the toughest ghat sections in Indian Railways.
 The ruling gradient here is 1 in 37 which requires the use of bankers.
-Earlier the Gooty shed's WDM-3A and WDG-3A class locomotives were used and now the WDG-4 locomotives.
+Earlier the Gooty shed's WDM-3A and WDG-3A class ALCO-locomotives were used as triplets, and since 2000, the new modern EMD 710 based WDG-4 locomotives of Hubli shed came into use, still as triplets.
+The dynamic breaking system installed in the WDG4 locomotives, made them popular and important in this steep section.
+Once electrification is complete in this section, WAG9 will be heavily used for helping train movement in this section.
 Hubli is the nearest loco shed has almost 250 of these locos.

 There are quite a few passenger trains plying this section.
 Freight consists mostly of iron ore being transported from the interior regions of Karnataka to the ports for export.
 In return the rakes bring in coal, fertilizers and the like.